 Westplay offers both Poured-In-Place (PIP) Rubber Surfacing and Rubber Tiles that lock into place.
 PIP and Tiles each suit different projects based on the shape of the space, the presence or absence of borders, ease of access for installation, and what colors or built-in designs are requested.
 Both types share, however, the durability of new innovative production and installation methods (though the details of each are a little different), and the characteristic that price varies by color.
 The color-based price difference is mainly because darker colors are much easier to produce, and some of the brightest colors require UV-resistant (i.e., more expensive) sealant or glue.

-Our partner sofSURFACES provides duraSAFE rubber tiles, which has different product lines for different colors, and different thicknesses to meet CSA standards depending on your selected equipment’s fall height (sometimes called drop height).
+Our partner sofSURFACES provides duraSAFE rubber tiles, which have different product lines for different colors, and different thicknesses to meet CSA standards depending on your selected equipment’s fall height (sometimes called drop height).
 With these 2’x2’ tiles that install surprisingly fast, you can incorporate different geometric shapes to be included in the design which could add play value, such as:

 - A subtle checkerboard of dark colors, which kids will inevitably find a use for;